Volkswagen Polo hatchback review

 The 351-litre boot beats some rivals from the class above while room in the rear is adequate for adults in general terms and genuinely impressive for a supermini.
 The Polo easily beats the Fiesta in both these aspects.

 Drive off after initial inspection and you’ll continue to be impressed.
 The Polo’s steering is a little light and ultimately lacks feel compared to the Fiesta, but it’s more fun to hustle down country lanes than its predecessor was.
 Take it up to speed on the motorway and things get even better thanks to a hushed ride, with next to no wind, road or engine noise making it into the cabin in most trim levels.
 It’s impressive on B-roads, too, with sharp steering, minimal body lean and good comfort thanks to well judged suspension.
 In fact, we think it rides even better on British roads than the Ford Fiesta.

-All cars come with autonomous emergency braking (AEB) and LED running lights, as well as an eight-inch infotainment screen.
-A youth-focused Beats trim adds an impressive sound system and several points of aesthetic garnish.
-New United and Active trims offer high levels of equipment with sat nav, heated seats and cruise control, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.
+All cars from the basic Life trim come with autonomous emergency braking (AEB), LED headlights, streaming and internet connectivity as well as an eight-inch infotainment screen and VW’s digital cockpit dial cluster.
+The Style and R-Line share a higher list of standard equipment with sat nav, adaptive cruise control and more safety technology, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.

 As an ownership prospect, expect the Polo to impress, particularly in our favourite spec: the 94bhp 1.0-litre TSI petrol with a manual gearbox in Style trim.
 Choosing a Style model means you get various styling upgrades and extras like two-zone climate control, Matrix LED headlights, LED indicators, front and rear parking sensors and the larger 10.25-inch Digital Cockpit Pro dial display.